solmind/SolMind/README.md

 ### Adding Transactions

 1. **Manual Entry**: Use the "Add Entry" screen to manually input transaction details
-2. **Camera Capture**: Take a photo of a receipt and let AI extract the details
+2. **Camera Capture**: Use the integrated camera feature in the "Add Entry" screen to take photos of receipts and let AI extract the details
 3. **AI Assistance**: Get intelligent suggestions for categorization

 ### Managing Wallets